James Oleske: Career

 The Littlest Victims, a docudrama about Oleske and his work, was broadcast on national television in 1989.
 The program helped bring much needed awareness to the suffering of children in Newark, and unexpected funding and support.
 After seeing the television program, Albina du Boisrouvray, a French Countess, contacted Oleske and offered him a $1.25 million donation.
 Throughout the years, she continued supporting AIDS research in Newark by endowing a professorship at the University of Medicine and Dentistry of New Jersey (UMDNJ) and providing funding to support UMDNJ’s clinical pediatric AIDS program at the United Hospitals Medical Center of Newark.
 Funding from Du Boisrouvrary helped establish the Francois-Xavier Bagnoud (FXB) Clinical Care Center, named in honor of her deceased son, at the UMDNJ campus.
 FXB pioneered perinatal and pediatric AIDS care and clinical research and established the first international training program for medical professionals who treat HIV-infected pregnant women.

 Oleske is a co-founder of Circle of Life Children's Center, a palliative care program for children with serious terminal diseases.
 Circle of Life was formed in 2002, with Lynn Czarniecki.
 Oleske served as Director of the Center.

-Dr. Oleske is known for always carrying a stuffed rabbit in the pocket of his lab coat.
-He has given thousands of stuffed rabbits to his pediatric patients to help comfort them during their medical procedures and hospital stays.
-He began this practice to honor the memory of a young HIV patient who gifted Oleske with a beloved purple rabbit named Fred he carried to comfort him through medical tests and procedures.
-The young boy passed away on the same day he gave the doctor his rabbit.
+Oleske is known for carrying a stuffed rabbit in the pocket of his lab coat and for giving stuffed rabbits to pediatric patients to provide comfort during medical procedures and hospital stays.
+He began this practice after receiving a purple stuffed rabbit from a young HIV patient.
+The patient died shortly thereafter, and Oleske continued the practice in his memory.

 A documentary entitled Don Quixote in Newark about Oleske and his struggle to identify and treat pediatric AIDS was broadcast on PBS in 2022.